-The next step comes when you take an exam (i.e., the Bar Exam) in order to get a license to sell your product.
+The next step comes when you take an exam (i.e., the bar exam) in order to get a license to sell your product.
 Once you have been admitted to the bar of your jurisdiction, you are now formally able to do business in your state.

 By making the decision to enter the practice of law, you have made a series of decisions that have essentially led you to open your own small business.
 Sure, you may be an employee of a law firm, corporation, or the government.
-However, when all is said and done you are running a small business.
-Your early brand will consist of where you went to college and law school, where you summered and what practice area you chose to get into.
-Coming out of law school, you may be a "hot" brand and very marketable or you may not.
-In effect, it does not really matter because your brand and its marketability is something that will evolve throughout your career.
+However, when all is said and done, you are running a small business.
+Your early brand will consist of where you went to college and law school, where you summered, and what practice area you chose to get into.
+Coming out of law school, you may be a hot brand and very marketable, or you may not.
+In effect, it does not really matter because your brand and its marketability will evolve throughout your career.

-2. You Must Remember That In Order To Stay In Business You Must Always Have a Marketable Product
+2. You Must Remember That in Order to Stay in Business, You Must Always Have a Marketable Product

-As a business person and operator of a small business you are going to be faced with countless decisions as to how you operate your own business.
+As a businessperson and operator of a small business, you are going to be faced with countless decisions as to how you operate your own business.
 You need to remember that every decision you make will determine your marketability.

 What is so interesting about the practice of law is the myriad choices that are available to attorneys in terms of how they operate their businesses.
-They may brand themselves as a big firm lawyer, small firm lawyer, solo practitioner, government attorney, in house attorney-you name it.
-Whether an attorney is working on his or her own or for a large firm, he or she is still always in charge of his or her own career.
+They may brand themselves as a big-firm lawyer, small-firm lawyer, solo practitioner, government attorney, in-house attorney-you name it.
+Whether an attorney is working on his/her own or for a large firm, he/she is still always in charge of his/her own career.